What is Otoplasty?

 Otoplasty is an operation of the ears which reshapes the cartilage to correct the shape and alignment of ears that stick out or are too large.
 This will help create a more harmonious balance between the ears and the other features of the face.

 Ears that stick out are a frequent cause for bullying in children and can make adults feel self-conscious about their appearance.
 Many adults with this particular problem avoid certain hairstyles, and even types of clothing, that they feel draws attention to the ears.
-Our specialists here at Clinica Adcure can correct these malformations with a simple operation, restoring self-confidence and self-esteem.
+Our specialists here at Adcure Clinic can correct these malformations with a simple operation, restoring self-confidence and self-esteem.

 Who Is a Candidate for Otoplasty?

 Otoplasty can be performed on children from the age of 14.
 If you or your child are distressed by the size of your ears and suffer physical or social discomfort as a result, you should consider this procedure.
-Our specialists at Clinica Adcurre would be delighted to consult with you, and determine if surgery of the ears is the right move for you, as well as tell you what results you can expect from it.
+Our specialists at Adcure Clinic would be delighted to consult with you, and determine if surgery of the ears is the right move for you, as well as tell you what results you can expect from it.

 What does it involve?